 The Japanese Ab Workout claims to deliver flat abs just by lying on a towel.
 We cut through the fake news to bring you the core blasts we know work

-TikTok has created a fair few reliable trends this summer; dressing gown curls, whipped coffee and banana bread baking, for example, but one thing we’re definitely not relying on the video site for is the ab fitness trend known as the Japanese Ab Workout or Japanese Towel Workout.
+TikTok has created a fair few reliable trends this year; yoghurt bark, easy French manis and tanning mists, for example, but one thing we’re definitely not relying on the video site for is the ab fitness trend known as the Japanese Ab Workout or Japanese Towel Workout.